gunqqer/MakerspaceBadging/README.md

 # Makerspace Badging system (WIP!)
 A system that tracks user training in a Makerspace.
 If your machines are different you'll have to fork and adapt it yourself.
+Or make a pull request to make it fully generic.

 ## Building
 Requires C++20